 6. Merritt Island

 Since Merritt Island is also a wildlife refuge, other animals can also be seen in the calm of the night, such as manatees and dolphins.
-There are a number of tour companies that offer these experiences, and although it obviously does mean staying in the area after the sun goes down, it is absolutely worth it!
+We got to experience that this year and I can honestly say a bioluminescent kayak tour in Florida should be on your bucket list!

 7. Clearwater Marine Aquarium